ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/GUI_guides_v2.md

     - Note: this GUI will bring up a tiny, blank window that also needs to be closed

 ## Choose Brainstem Cropping Box
+GUI controls:
+- `[` and `]` to cycle through images

+Using this GUI, you need to set 6 parameters in the 6 text boxes on the footer of the GUI screen.
+We want to define a 3 dimensional cropping box over the __brainstem__ region.

+For the Rostral/Caudal/Dorsal/Ventral limits, simply click on the button labeled as one of these limits, and then click on the image where the limit is.
+For example, for the dorsal limi, I would click the button labeled "Dorsal Limit:" and then I would click any pixel just above the highest part of the brain, ensuring to not cut any tissue off of any of the sections.
+A line will appear showing where each limit has been placed.
+You can always tweak the limits by typing a new limit into the associated text box and pushing "enter" on your keyboard.

+For the z limits, the first/last slices with brainstem, simply navigate to the

 ## Select Structure Centers